 - Increased interest in traditional cuisines.

-- Travel, migration and international trade has made more people come in contact with the entomophagy of other cuisines than heir own.
+- Travel, migration and international trade have made more people come in contact with the entomophagy of other cuisines than their own.

 - Interest in entomophagy from a health-food perspective.